Comp-era/haddock3/README.md

-# Apptainer Container for HADDOCK3 (MPI-Ready HPC)
+# Apptainer for HADDOCK3 (MPI-Ready HPC)

-This repository provides everything to build, run, and extend an **Apptainer** container for **HADDOCK3** with MPI support. **Apptainer** (formerly Singularity) is a container platform tailored for HPC environments — it enables reproducible, portable, and secure deployments without requiring root privileges, making it ideal for scientific workflows on clusters. **The biggest advantage** of Apptainer is that it seamlessly integrates with shared HPC filesystems and scheduler systems (e.g., SLURM, PBS) while preserving user permissions and security. **HADDOCK3** is the latest version of the HADDOCK (High Ambiguity Driven protein–protein Docking) platform, a flexible, information-driven docking software suite for modeling biomolecular complexes using experimental and theoretical restraints.
+This repository provides everything to build, run, and extend an **Apptainer** container for **HADDOCK3** with MPI support. **Apptainer** (formerly Singularity) is a container platform tailored for HPC environments — it enables reproducible, portable, and secure deployments without requiring root privileges, making it ideal for scientific workflows on clusters. **The biggest advantage** of Apptainer is that it seamlessly integrates with shared HPC filesystems and scheduler systems (e.g., SLURM, PBS) while preserving user permissions and security. [**HADDOCK3**](https://www.biorxiv.org/content/10.1101/2025.04.30.651432v1) is the latest version of the HADDOCK (High Ambiguity Driven protein–protein Docking) platform, a flexible, information-driven docking software suite for modeling biomolecular complexes using experimental and theoretical restraints.
 The container is fully backward-compatible with **Singularity**, so you can build and use the same definition file with either tool.
-Alongside HADDOCK3 itself, the container bundles essential editors, monitoring tools, file-sync utilities, and interactive environments (classic Jupyter Notebook & JupyterLab), plus utility scripts and example workflows.
-You can easily customize the definition to include **additional utilities or domain-specific tools** when building your container image.
+Alongside HADDOCK3 itself, the container bundles essential editors, monitoring tools, file-sync utilities, and interactive environments (classic Jupyter Notebook & JupyterLab), plus utility scripts.
+You can easily customize the definition to include additional utilities or domain-specific tools when building your container image.

 ---